Is there a single exercise more badass than the pull-up?

 This variation adds a couple of important challenges.
 The half kneeling position makes your core more engaged (as it will be during a pull-up).
 By doing them with one arm at a time, you can really focus on initiating the pull with your lats – especially the upper part of the muscle near your armpit.

 Attach a stirrup attachment to a cable station.
 Kneel down on your left knee with your right knee bent 90 degrees.
 Grab the attachment with your left hand and pull down towards your chest/armpit.
 Repeat all reps on your left side before switching your kneeling position and then pulling with your right hand.
+Make sure to focus on your lats doing the work, it’s very easy to engage your triceps if you don’t pay attention to the movement.

 This bodyweight row is a challenging upper back strengthening exercise.
 It’s great prep for pull-ups and a safer alternative to barbell rows.
 You can do this exercise in a squat rack, with TRX bands or use a Smith Machine.